antoniogarrote/levanzo/README.md

 Levanzo uses Clojure Spec, you will need the development version of Clojure 1.9 to use the library.

+An example implementation of the Markus Lanthaler's Issues API using MongoDB as the backend [can be found in the examples](examples/issues).
+The API console is deployed [here](http://antoniogarrote.com:8080/).
+The Triple Pattern Fragments client can be found [here](http://antoniogarrote.com:3000/).

 ## Walkthrough

 This section describes the features of Levanzo and the technologies it is based through the development of a small toy API.